ApolloAuto/apollo/docs/howto/how_to_run_perception_module_on_your_local_computer.md

 docker exec -it apollo_dev /bin/bash
 ```

 3. Download the official Nvidia driver installation file which should be the exactly same version as the one installed in your host machine.
-We recommand the version of 375.39:
+We recommend the version of 375.39:
 ```
 wget http://us.download.nvidia.com/XFree86/Linux-x86_64/375.39/NVIDIA-Linux-x86_64-375.39.run
 ```